 and so daily witness to the reality of your Risen life

 in our world today.

 we rely on the faithful witness of those who saw and believed.

 All this was recorded so that you might come to believe.

-Let us not underestimate the importance of those early witnesses -
+Let us not forget the importance of those early witnesses -

-and then seeking to share the good news through carefully recounting
+and then seeking to share the unbelievable news:

-never hear the voice, never touch the wounds,
+never hear directly the voice or touch the wounds,

-whilst our feet still are on earthy ground.
+whilst our feet are firmly on earthy ground.